jblotus/explosivewebsprogramming/app/backup/2010-12-12-issue-tracking-with-lighthouseapp.md

   </p>
 </div>

 We want to add **milestones **for our first due date, which I have set to Dec 30, 2010.
 The focus and goals for this milestone are to fix all of the major bugs.
-Once your save the milestone, I want to click "**New Milestone**&#8221; again to create a second milestone.
+Once your save the milestone, I want to click "**New Milestone**" again to create a second milestone.

 <div id="attachment_128" style="width: 560px" class="wp-caption aligncenter">
   <a rel="attachment wp-att-128" href="http://www.jblotus.com/2010/12/12/issue-tracking-with-lighthouseapp/noduedate-2/"><img class="size-large wp-image-128" title="noduedate" src="http://www.jblotus.com/wp-content/uploads/2010/12/noduedate1-550x390.jpg" alt="Set a Future milestone, with no due date" width="550" height="390" /></a>